 Meanwhile, this example from a different plumber is much more natural:

 Remember the golden rule: write for people, not search engines.
 Do this, and your descriptions will naturally flow and the clicks will follow.

 Last but not least...

-Test your meta descriptions and optimize them for keywords, clickthrough rates and conversion.
-Hop on to Google Search Console (or your SEO tool) to see which pages are performing best — and don’t forget to run a few Google searches yourself to double check how your meta descriptions are appearing in search results.
+Test your meta descriptions and optimize them for keywords, click-through rates and conversions.
+Hop on to Google Search Console (or your SEO tool) to see which pages are performing best and don’t forget to run a few Google searches yourself to monitor how your meta descriptions are appearing in search results.

-If you want to maximise your organic traffic from Google search, meta descriptions are an essential part of your SEO strategy.
-With the right character length, clear and descriptive copy, and great keyword incorporation, you’ll drive more clicks (and conversions) from search engines.
+If you want to maximize your organic traffic from Google search, meta descriptions are an essential part of your SEO strategy.
+With the right character length, clear and descriptive copy, and optimal keyword incorporation, you’ll drive more clicks (and conversions) from search engines.